redarling/FdF-42-macOS/README.md

 ## 💡 About the project

 The FdF-42-macOS project provides a graphical representation of a landscape, where the terrain is outlined with lines to emphasize the topography and surface details.
-The result is a visually appealing 3D model that helps in understanding and analyzing the landscape's features.
+The result is a visually appealing 3D model.

 ## 🖼️ Screenshots